This document is relevant for: Inf1, Inf2, Trn1, Trn2, Trn3

 Note

-Amazon Q Developer support for Neuron is currently in Beta.
-Therefore, Q may not always produce optimal or fully accurate results.
+Amazon AI helper tools may not be fully synched with the latest Neuron features.
+Therefore, they may not always produce optimal or fully accurate results.

 1. “Explain the key features and benefits of AWS Neuron Kernel Interface (NKI).”